 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The prophet Samuel, who is remembered on August 20, is introduced to us in Scripture in a unique way.
+The prophet Samuel is introduced to us in Scripture in a unique way.
 He is not yet a prophet, the first time we read about him.

 Jeremiah is given a prophecy to deliver in the first chapter of the book named for him.
 Hosea receives a prophetic message in the second verse of his book.
 Isaiah's prophetic vision is described in the very first verse of the Book of Isaiah.
 We are told little about the childhoods or families of any of these prophets.